NetApp/FSx-ONTAP-samples-scripts/Solutions/FSxN-as-PVC-for-EKS/README-san.md

 mysql-fsx-san-695b497757-8n6bb        1/1     Running   0              21h
 mysql-fsx-san-clone-d66d9d4bf-2r9fw   1/1     Running   0              14s
 ```
+### Confirm that the new database is up and running
-### To confirm that the new database is up and running, log into it and check the data
+To confirm that the new database is up and running log into it by running this command:
 ```bash
 kubectl exec -it $(kubectl get pod -l "app=mysql-fsx-san-clone" --namespace=default -o jsonpath='{.items[0].metadata.name}') -- mysql -u root -p
 ```